Hrishi-1-hbt/delta-demo/README.md

 # delta-demo
-This is a demo for Demo and Demo Class
+This is a demo for Demo and Demo Class.